iaklampanos/joss-dare-platform/paper.md

 ﻿---
-title: DARE Platform\: a Developer-Friendly and Self-Optimising Workflows-as-a-Service Framework for e-Science on the Cloud
+title: 'DARE Platform\: a Developer-Friendly and Self-Optimising Workflows-as-a-Service Framework for e-Science on the Cloud'
 tags:
   - Python
   - CWL